XingchenCedricXu/xingchencedricxu.github.io/_pages/research.md

 1. *Sooner but Weaker: The Dual Impact of Human Intervention on Algorithmic Collusion
     - *Preliminary version appears in BizAI 2026 (UTD).*

-2. *De-personalizing Search on Social Media: Theory and a Large-Scale Field Experiment
+2. *De-personalizing Search on Social Media: A Large-Scale Field Experiment
     - *Preliminary version appears in DSI 2026 (San Francisco).*
     - *Dissertation Chapter 3.*